 It’s more of a James Bond museum than a film museum, because all it contains are costumes, cars and props from the James Bond movies.

-This museum tells the history of London’s river from pre-history, through it’s highpoint as one of the world’s busiest docks, right up to the present day.
+This museum tells the story of how London’s river became one of the world’s busiest docks, and what it’s used for today.

 Highlights include the Cast Room and Raphael’s Cartoons, drawn as preparatory studies for his work inside the Sistine Chapel.